purpose168/xyops/docs/sso.md

     image: ealen/echo-server
 ```

 Notice how this docker compose actually starts *two* separate containers: the OAuth2-Proxy itself, and also something called [echo-server](https://hub.docker.com/r/ealen/echo-server).
 The latter is a simple passthrough web server for testing, which echoes request metadata back to the browser in JSON format.
-This is extremely useful for the initial SSO setup process, because you can test your auth implementation *in isolation*, and see exactly which headers will be passed down to the app after login (we'll need to map these headers to standard fields in xyOps, which is covered below).
+This is extremely useful for the initial SSO setup process, because you can test your auth implementation *in isolation*, and see exactly which headers will be passed down to the app after authentication (we'll need to map these headers to standard fields in xyOps, which is covered below).

 Check out the [OAuth2-Proxy configuration docs](https://oauth2-proxy.github.io/oauth2-proxy/configuration/overview/) for details on all the environment variables used above.
 OAuth2-Proxy also provides a set of [example setup files](https://github.com/oauth2-proxy/oauth2-proxy/tree/master/contrib/local-environment) which are quite useful for specific configurations.